-Thank you to everyone for all the support!
-Signing this petition, sharing the petition, donating any amount of cash to help us keep this petition circulating and reaching others-it is all vitally important.
+Thank you to everyone for your support!
+Signing this petition, sharing the petition, donating any amount of cash to help us keep this petition circulating and reaching others is all vitally important.

 Your support is needed more than ever.
 Last Friday, December 16, in Floyd County, Darlington survivors filed for dismissal without prejudice of the case pending in Floyd.
 The hearing scheduled for Dec.
 18, was in response to Darlington’s filing to dismiss the victim’s legal claims.
 Instead, the survivors elected to dismiss the case themselves.
 Thus the “dismissal without prejudice.”

 Darlington Survivors have not dismissed forever the fact that the abuse took place at the hands of Roger Stifflemire and that Darlington has known for years and done nothing.
 From the survivors facebook post, “As Darlington continues its attempts to avoid responsibility for failing each of us and the Darlington Community as a whole, we have decided to take this path toward justice”.

 So please understand that this fight is not over.
 Your ongoing participation is vital!
 The dismissal without prejudice of a case means the matter can, and in this case, will be brought before a court of law again.

 There are two things you can do help:

 First: Join us to advocate for and support the passing of “The Hidden Predator Act”, Georgia House Bill 605 (HB605).